 Own or rent your primary home

-- — Contact a real estate agent to provide you with an estimate of what your house would rent for as it is furnished.
-Then add utilities.
+- Contacting a real estate agent to provide you with an estimate of what your house would rent for as it is furnished.
+Then add utilities, or

-- — Check the cost of local rentals in your area for housing of your type.
+- Checking the cost of local rentals in your area for housing of your type.
 Add the cost of utilities and furnishings.
 You can check out a furnishing rental company to estimate the cost of furniture.

 Use the lowest of the three methods as your clergy housing allowance designation when preparing your taxes.